valiantfinance/valiant-frontend-coding-challenge/DESCRIPTION.md

       -- [x] Style component
       -- [x] add logic that will communicate with main app

-[] App
+[x] App

-- [] include custom components into main app using dummy propr
+- [] include custom components into main app using dummy props
-- [] create data variables and fetch api into them
+- [x] create data variables and fetch api into them
 - [] replace dummy content with api